Epiphone Serial Number Lookup

 This coding method was used until 2010.

-The 2 letters indicate the factory code, the next two digits are the last two digits of the year.
+The first 2 letters indicate the factory code, and the next two digits are the last 2 digits of the year.

 The 5th and 6th digits represent the month.